karawanshy/More-1s-or-0s/README.md

 Biological Computation - 20581

-A perceptron that classifies binary numbers to two groups according to the dominenting digit in the number.
+A perceptron that classifies binary numbers of 21 digits to two groups according to the dominenting digit in the number.